DPI vs PPI: Key Differences

 - Improve or reduce the native sharpness of your panel

-What it does do is change the Device Pixel Ratio (DPR) — the ratio of physical pixels to CSS/logical pixels.
+What it does do is change the Device Pixel Ratio (DPR), which is the ratio of physical pixels to CSS/logical pixels.
 At 150% scaling on a 4K monitor, Windows renders 1.5 physical pixels for every 1 logical pixel, keeping text sharp at the larger apparent size.
 You can check your live DPR on our homepage resolution tool.

 | Property | PPI | DPI (Print) | Windows DPI |